-

 Lace up Learn how to lace up shoes, there are many ways.

-Feet As a pilgrim your feet are your most important asset.
-Take good care of them.
-Spend some time to learn how you can prevent blisters, perhaps by taping your feet in vulnerable areas.
-Consider jelly tapes in between toes.
-Search on google on how to prep feet for marathon walk or extreme hikking.
-Everyone is different and needless to say, some do fine by doing absolutely nothing, while others suffer by trying different methods.
-Putting some adhesive tape around big toe, on your pinky toes and the ones next to it, plus vaseline will do your feet a lot of good.
+Search on Google on how to prepare your feet for a marathon walk or extreme hiking.
+Everyone is different and some are fine by doing absolutely nothing, while others suffer even as they are trying different methods.
+Putting some adhesive tape around your big toe, on your pinky toes and the ones next to it.
+Plus, vaseline will do your feet a lot of good.

 Hat Bring a hat to protect your face from sun.

 Walking poles We have them for you, unless you want to bring your own.
-Some people don't like walking with poles, while others do, we believe that walking with poles can help to take pressure of your joints and feet.
+Some people don’t like walking with poles, while others do.
+We believe that walking with poles can help to take pressure of your joints and feet.

-Clothing Consider two clothing options, one for walking and the other for evening.
+Clothing Consider two clothing options: one for walking and the other for evening.
 Layering is the best approach.
-Although you might be going in the summer months remember you will be walking in high altitude.
+Although you might be going in the summer months, remember you will be walking in high altitude.

-Pilgrims walking along the Way will greet you with "Buen Camino" you should reply also with "Buen Camino"
+Pilgrims walking along the Way will greet you with “Buen Camino”.
+You should reply also with “Buen Camino”.

 Attitude "Yes, I can!"
 The Way of St. James but it's your road and it's for you to walk.
 While it is true that you have an option to walk as much, or as little as you want to we recommend that you start each day with: